-One way to help protect your rights when dealing with insurance companies is to hire a Fort Lauderdale car accident lawyer.
+One way to help protect your rights when dealing with insurance companies is to hire an accident lawyer.
 At the Law Offices of Wolf & Pravato, we work with our clients to address all aspects of their motor vehicle accident, including negotiating with insurance companies on their behalf.

 We offer a free consultation to discuss your situation.
 This allows you to ask questions about your legal rights, how to proceed with insurance companies, and whether the other driver may be liable for your damages.
 Call us today at (954) 633-8270 to discuss your case with a member of our team.

 There are many types of car insurance coverage, some of which are mandatory in Florida and some of which are optional.